 16 See In re Sony Corporation and Sumio Sano, SEC Release No. 34-40305 (Aug.
 5, 1998) (SEC found that Sony failed to identify greater than anticipated losses at Sony Pictures and to discuss a "known trend" involving cumulative losses of more than \$1 billion); see also SEC v.
-Sony Corp., SEC Litigation Release (continued)
+Sony Corp., SEC Litigation Release No. 15832 (Aug.
+5, 1998) (proceeding against the individual Sony officer responsible for disclosure matters).

-III.
 The Nature of "Material" Information